 Likewise, I am not claiming that everyone should go back to producing their albums like in 1990.
 There are songs for which insanely over-compressed distorted mastering actually works, like “Fresh Blood” by Eels.
 That song scores a whopping −12.2dB ReplayGain value and its amplitude histogram is almost the same as of pure noise.
 It just fits the style of that song, it would not be the same with clean mastering.
 However, it does not make any sense to apply this same style to all but the hardest rocking Red Hot Chili Peppers tracks or music like Mogwai's, and certainly not to ambient music.

 From visitor statistics I can see that many people who reach this page search for things in internet search engines like “why some music sounds better on cheap speakers”, “nowadays music is just noise”, “music sounds louder now”, “overproduced music sounds the same”, “how to find pre loudness war cds”, “over compressed music sounds worse as mp3”, and one of my favourites: “why do the red hot chili peppers songs crackle”.
 It is funny to see this, and encouraging.
 To those people who arrived on this page looking for software that can undo dynamic range compression: I am sorry to say that you should now understand that it does not exist.
 Even if anyone would try to make it, it will not work well no matter what.
 And for the albums that were mastered so poorly that they clip and crackle, there is no hope at all.
 Any method that would attempt to repair the clipping samples will also degrade other parts of the music.
+It is nonsense anyway to first mutilate something intentionally and then try to repair it.
 The only proper solution is to correctly master the album, period.

 The article “What Happened to Dynamic Range” explains all of this in greater detail, this is a highly recommended read.